Sun Weishi: Education in Moscow

 Sun accompanied Zhou Enlai to the Soviet Union in the summer of 1939, when Zhou flew to Moscow to seek medical treatment for a broken arm.
 Sun accompanied Zhou as his personal assistant, and studied Russian in her spare time.
-Sun remained in the Soviet Union when Zhou returned to China in 1940, studying theater at Moscow Oriental University.
+Sun remained in the Soviet Union when Zhou returned to China in 1940, studying theater at Moscow Institute of Oriental Studies.

 In 1937 Lin Biao was injured in an incident with the army of Yan Xishan, flew to Moscow for medical attention, and remained there until 1942.
 Before returning to China Lin proposed to Sun and promised to divorce his wife, from whom Lin was estranged.
 Sun was not able to accept Lin's proposal, but promised to consider marrying Lin after completing her studies.
 Lin divorced his wife after returning to China in 1942, and married another woman, Ye Qun, in 1943.
 The relationship between Sun and Ye was notably bad.

-Sun completed her studies and returned to China in September 1946, and participated in the land reform movement in communist-controlled Shanxi.
+Sun completed her studies and returned to China in September 1946, and participated in the land reform movement in CCP-controlled Shanxi.
 Sun then joined the cast of a traveling theater group, performing in Shanxi, Shaanxi, and Hebei.
 In 1949, Sun was the head of the interpreting team that accompanied Mao Zedong on his state visit to the Soviet Union.
 After Sun returned to China, Jiang Qing, who was now Mao's wife, continued her rivalry with Sun.